expo/expo/docs/pages/versions/v28.0.0/sdk/payments.md

 Need more help than what's on the page?
 The Payments module is largely based off [tipsi-stripe](https://github.com/tipsi/tipsi-stripe).
 The documentation and questions there may prove helpful.

+We encourage you to look at our [examples](https://github.com/expo/expo/tree/master/packages/expo-payments-stripe/examples) of ExpoKit apps.
 ## Setup

 If you haven't done payments with Stripe before, create an account with [Stripe](https://dashboard.stripe.com/register).
 After getting the account set up, navigate to the [Stripe API dashboard](https://dashboard.stripe.com/account/apikeys).
 Here, you'll need to make a note of the Publishable key and Secret key listed.